Inside: Fun free summer reading rewards programs for elementary students with reading incentives kids will love.

 Plus don’t forget to ask your local librarian for a suggested reading list many libraries have grade-level book lists with multiple book titles to choose from.

-Half Price Books
+Half Price Books Reading Program for a Fun Prize

-Create a Summer Reading Rewards Program
+Create Your Own Summer Reading Rewards Program For Your Kids

 There are several different ways you can create a summer reading rewards program for your kids.
 Just take a look at Pinterest if you need some inspiration.